varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

   Return the last panic, if any.

 panic.clear [-z]
-  Clear the last panic, if any.
+  Clear the last panic, if any. -z will clear related varnishstat counter(s).

 storage.list
   List storage devices.